strohne/volker/README.md

     report_counts(data_coded, starts_with("topic_"), coder, ids = case, prop="cols", agree = "reliability")

 Alternatively, if you are only interested in the scores, not a plot, you get them using agree_tab.
-Hint: You may abbreviate the reliability value.
+Hint: You may abbreviate the method name (e.g. “reli” instead of “reliability”).

     agree_tab(data_coded, starts_with("topic_"), coder, ids = case, method="reli")